Ramzi-Alqrainy/smart-assigning-driver/README.txt

+1. Trip : is a journey that Driver makes to a particular place ( Customer's location ).
+2. Collection : is the driver basket that inlcudes set of orders.

+1. Driver
+3. Restaurant
+2. Order and Order Item

 ```
 $ rm db.sq3 ; cat init.sql data.sql | sqlite3 db.sq3
 $ php order.php 1 31.9539 35.9106 1 2 3